xmbgit/scripts/NOTEPAD.md

-'git commit -m <message>' # Prepares updates to the current LINKED remote 'git branch' # Checks what branch (if any) is currently set 'git push origin main' # Pushes the commit to the designated branch
+'git commit -m <message>' # Prepares updates to the current LINKED remote 'git branch' # Checks what branch (if any) is currently set 'git push origin main' # Pushes the commit to the designated branch 'git fetch origin' # fetches the origin of the repo to get most recent updates